Philodendron spiritus sancti is an ornamental houseplant with long, glossy leaves.

 Family | Araceae |

-Look below for the tips to properly take care of Philodendron Spiritus Sancti.
+Look below for the tips to take care of Philodendron spiritus sancti properly.

 1. Light & Temperature

-Philodendron spiritus sancti loves two to six hours of bright, but not scorching, sunlight and a temperature between 66-76°F.
+Philodendron spiritus sancti loves 2-6 hours of dappled sunlight and temperatures between 66°F and 76°F.

-If the light is less or more than required, the leaves color will fade, the stems will turn leggy, and the plant will have stunted growth.
+If the light is less or more than required, the leaves will lose color, the petioles will turn leggy, and the plant will grow stunted.

 Similarly, in less temperature, the plant’s growth halts; in excessive temperatures, the plant will dehydrate and eventually die.